helidon-io/helidon/docs/mp/guides/mp-tutorial.md

 - Adds plugins to be executed during the build.
 The `maven-dependency-plugin` is used to copy the runtime dependencies into your target directory.
 The `jandex-maven-plugin` builds an index of your class files for faster loading.
 The Helidon parent pom handles the details of configuring these plugins.
 But you can modify the configuration here.

 > [!TIP]
 > MicroProfile contains features like Metrics, Health Check, Streams Operators, Open Tracing, OpenAPI, REST client, and fault tolerance.
-You can find detailed information about MicroProfile on the [Eclipse MicroProfile](https://projects.eclipse.org/projects/technology.microprofile) site.
+You can find detailed information about MicroProfile on the [Eclipse MicroProfile][eclipse-microprofile] site.

 With this `pom.xml`, the application can be built successfully with Maven: